neorayer/SkyJLib/README.md

 # SkyJLib
-SkyJLib was the core javascript library for Skymiracle(R) commercial software products.
+SkyJLib was the core java library for Skymiracle(R) commercial software products.
 The total solutions for :

 - Domain Model Design